Code In Progress – The Life And Times Of Developers In 2021

 “Especially for younger people who still haven’t figured out a routine to develop their skills, there is something I’d like you to try out.
 Start using noise-canceling headphones.
 They help keep distractions to a minimum.
 I find clutter-free working spaces to be an interesting concept as well.”

 The last year and a half have been a doozy for developers everywhere, with a lot of things changing, and some things staying the same.
-With our developer survey, we wanted to shine the spotlight on skill-based hiring, market trends in 2021, plus highlight the fact that developers too have their gripes and happy hours.
+With our developer survey, we wanted to shine the spotlight on skill-based hiring, and market trends in 2021, plus highlight the fact that developers too have their gripes and happy hours.

 Uncover many more developer trends for 2021 with Steve and Rado below: